Bandwidth/genesis/README.md

 1. Expose a command for each infrastructure-related lifecycle event in an Incubator-style project.
 2. Each command should protect against accidental non-automated actions that impact infrastructure.
 3. Don't do anything other than wrap the Terraform CLI
+4. Be platform independent

+Note: Still not tested on any OS other than Windows.
+Please submit an issue if there are problems!

 This code base will be greatly simplified once Terraform allows for environment variable interpolation in ```tfvars``` files.